hnb2/minio-go/docs/API.md

 // Only allow content size in range 1KB to 1MB. policy.SetContentLengthRange(1024, 1024*1024)

+// Add a user specified metadata using the key "custom" and value "user" policy.SetUserSpecifiedMetadata("custom", "user")

 // Get the POST form key/value object:

 url, formData, err := minioClient.PresignedPostPolicy(policy)